-- ensure that effective assistive tech is readily available.
+- Ensure that effective assistive technology is readily available.
 This should be designed for employment or enterprise and be able to access your networks or the applications your company uses.

 The Government's Access to Work scheme offers advice, practical support and grants for eligible personnel.